samyukthasets/Mayo2-Jasmin/README.md

 | Verify    | 480 μsecs              | 665 μsecs                   |

 # References
-The details of the implementation can be found at
+The details of the implementation can be found at [eprint archive 2024/1893](https://eprint.iacr.org/2024/1893).